Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Let’s face it—who can resist a warm and delicious plate of Spaghetti with Meatballs?
-This classic dish has been around for ages.
-And, once you take your first bite, you’ll know that this is one of the top ten ultimate comfort foods in the world.
+Today, we are making spaghetti with Meatballs.
+Who can resist a warm and delicious plate of spaghetti with meatballs?
+This classic dish has been enjoyed for ages, and once you take your first bite, you’ll realize that it’s one of the top ten ultimate comfort foods in the world.

 Mince Beef, Breadcrumbs, Egg, Red onion, Diced Tomatoes, Worcestershire sauce, Garlic powder, Paprika Powder, Salt, Ginger Powder, Cumin Powder, Black Pepper, Dried Oregano.

-Make the meatballs: Chop up the onion, garlic and divide it into two portions.
-Add two-third of the onion into a bowl.
+Chop the onion and garlic, and divide them into two portions.
+Add two-thirds of the onion to a bowl.
 Exclude 1/3 of the onion for the tomato sauce.
-Add the eggs, chopped parsley and spices to the bowl.
-Add the mince meat to a bowl as well as the breadcrumbs.
+Add the eggs, chopped parsley, and spices to the bowl.
+Add the minced meat to a bowl, along with the breadcrumbs.
 Mix well.
 Shape into meatballs.

-Fry the meatballs: Add cooking oil to the pan.
-Add one-third of the chopped onion and garlic.
-Caramelize the onions and garlic until brown.
-This should take four to five minutes.
-Thereafter, add your meatballs and fry it.
-Do not overcrowd your pan as the meatballs need space to brown.
+Heat some cooking oil in a pan.
+Add one-third of the chopped onion and garlic, and caramelize until browned, about 4 to 5 minutes.
+Next, add your meatballs to the pan and fry them.
+The meatballs need space to brown properly.
 It will take approximately three to five minutes for the meatballs to brown on each side.

-After a few minutes, you can re-add the cooked meatballs.
-The meatballs were initially set aside to allow the onions and garlic to caramelize, if you had left it in the pan, it will result in meatballs that are dry on the inside.
-Allow the meatballs to simmer with the sauce.
-Cook the Pasta for nine minutes until al-dente.
+After a few minutes, return the cooked meatballs to the pan.
+They were set aside to allow the onions and garlic to caramelize; if you had left the meatballs in the pan, they would have turned out dry on the inside.
+Allow the meatballs to simmer in the sauce.
+Cook the pasta for 9 minutes, until it is al dente.
+Remember to reserve some pasta water to mix into the sauce with the spaghetti.
+Add the spaghetti directly to the pan and mix thoroughly.
+Gradually add a tablespoon of pasta water at a time.

 Store the Spaghetti and Meatballs in the fridge.
 It will last for three to four days.
 Freezing meatballs is also possible and works well, especially, if you’re planning on making a huge quantity of meatballs with sauce, consider storing it separately from the Spaghetti and Sauce.